apache/iotdb/docs/UserGuide/Architecture/Writing Data on HDFS.md

 -->

-# Writing Data on HDFS
+## Integration with HDFS

-## Shared Storage Architecture
+### Shared Storage Architecture

-Currently, TSFiles(including both TSFile and related data files) are supported to be stored in local file system and hadoop distributed file system(HDFS).
+Currently, TsFiles(including both TsFile and related data files) are supported to be stored in local file system and hadoop distributed file system(HDFS).
 It is very easy to config the storage file system of TSFile.

-### System architecture
+#### System architecture

 When you config to store TSFile on HDFS, your data files will be in distributed storage.
 The system architecture is as below:

 <img style="width:100%; max-width:700px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/19167280/66922722-35180400-f05a-11e9-8ff0-7dd51716e4a8.png">

-### Config and usage
+#### Config and usage

 To store TSFile and related data files in HDFS, here are the steps: